 - Running a red light or stop sign – This is the most common cause of T-bone accidents, as drivers often fail to obey traffic laws.

 - Failing to yield – When a driver fails to yield to oncoming traffic, they put themselves in danger of a T-bone accident.

 - Making a left turn in front of oncoming traffic – This is another common cause of T-bone accidents, as drivers often do not check for oncoming traffic before making a left turn or mistakenly think they have enough time to make the turn.

 - Distracted driving – Texting, talking on the phone, and eating while driving can all lead to driver distraction and increase the risk of a T-bone accident.

-- Drunk driving – Drunk drivers are more likely to lose control of their vehicle and skid into oncoming traffic.
+- Drunk driving – Drunk drivers are more likely to lose control of their vehicle.

 If you have been injured in a T-bone accident, speaking with an experienced car accident lawyer is important.

 These accidents often occur when a car turning left fails to see an oncoming motorcycle and turns directly into its path.
 With little protection between the driver and the road, riders often are completely ejected from their bike, making motorcycle riders more likely to experience severe injuries in a motorcycle crash.